howardck/BezierBlobs/README.md

 **2.DeltaWing.GIF**

-If we use our Options Chooser the apply Catmull-Rom smoothing to our main stroking layer, we see this:
+If we use our `Options Chooser` to apply Catmull-Rom smoothing to our main stroking layer, we see this:

 <img align="center" src="_GIFs/2.DeltaWing.gif" width="700">